danielbui12/substrate-bitcoin-like-blockchain/src/9/source/README.md

-# The System and Runtime
+# Client script

-In this section, you will create the System Pallet, a low level Pallet for managing basic blockchain state.
+In this section, we will write a client script to generate `sigscript` for UTXO transaction using Javascript and `@polkadot/api`.

-Then you will integrate both the Balances Pallet and System Pallet into your state transition function, called the Runtime.